Feature #829

 I can work on this some more tomorrow ... can you make sub-tasks and let me know what I should do (e.g. sphinx docs for ctools or convert the latex or some wiki content to rst or ...).

-#11 Updated by Knödlseder Jürgen about 11 years ago
+#11 Updated by Knödlseder Jürgen over 11 years ago

 • Target version set to 00-08-00

-#12 Updated by Knödlseder Jürgen about 11 years ago
+#12 Updated by Knödlseder Jürgen over 11 years ago

 Christoph Deil wrote: